K-PaaS/application-platform-guide-eng/user_guide/portal/admin.md

 ## <a name="5"/>5.
 Service Management

-This is a menu for performing service management on the PaaS-TA portal.<br>
+This is a menu for performing service management on the K-PaaS AP portal.<br>

 ### <a name="5.1"/>  5.1.
 Buildpack

 **The administrator manages the retrieving, modification, use, and lock of the build pack.<br>**

-1. Check the information of the buildpack being used at the PaaS-TA Portal.<br>
+1. Check the information of the buildpack being used at the K-PaaS AP Portal.<br>
 ![50]

 2. Change the value in the Combobox to change the order of buildpack..<br>